applicvision/frontend-friends/README.md

 ## Creating your first component

-Frontend Friends leverages the built in ways to work with components; [Custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements).
-So as soon as the components are defined in the custom elements registry, they can be used anywhere on the page.
+Frontend Friends leverages the built-in way to work with components; [Custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements).
+So, as soon as the components are defined in the custom elements registry, they can be used anywhere on the page.
 Either straight in HTML, by dynamic creation `document.createElement`, or even in another view system such as Vue or React.

 Let's say we want a greeting component.
 Here is a simple example: